ACADEMIC APPOINTMENTS (current)

 - Frederic Ismael-Banville, A Practical and Practice-Sensitive Account of Science as Problem-Solving (PhD awarded July 2018; left the field)

-- Jessey Wright, Evidence in Neuroscience: Towards a Philosophy of Data Analysis (PhD awarded July 2017; Initial Placement: 2017-2019 National Science Foundation and Social Science and Humanities Research Council Postdoctoral Fellow at Stanford University; Current: Senior Research Analyst, Department of Education, Culture and Employment, Government of the Northwest Territories, Yellowknife)
+- Alara Cameron (formerly Jessey Wright), Evidence in Neuroscience: Towards a Philosophy of Data Analysis (PhD awarded July 2017; Initial Placement: 2017-2019 National Science Foundation and Social Science and Humanities Research Council Postdoctoral Fellow at Stanford University; Current: Senior Research Analyst, Department of Education, Culture and Employment, Government of the Northwest Territories, Yellowknife)

 - John Stark, “Dark Matter Detection Experiments: Constraining the Unknown” (August 2021)